-Your password is issued to you by the Easyflex Administrator and you can change it at any time.
+You will be directed to the benefits site using your Mitel credentials.
 It is only during re-enrollment period that you can change your selections.
-If you do not wish to make changes you still must log on to verify your current selections.
+If you do not wish to make changes you still must log on to verify your current selections and beneficiary designations.
 Health and Dental can only move up or down one level at a time.
 The changes made during the re-enrollment period are in effect in the new calendar year.